faster-cpython/benchmarking-public/results/bm-20230811-3.13.0a0-4591b30/bm-20230811-linux-x86_64-faster%2dcpython-incremental_gc-3.13.0a0-4591b30-vs-base.md

 | Geometric mean           | (ref)                                                                 | 1.03x slower                                                              |

 Benchmark hidden because not significant (18): unpickle_list, json, scimark_sor, scimark_monte_carlo, logging_format, regex_compile, comprehensions, deepcopy, pprint_pformat, pickle, bench_thread_pool, dulwich_log, dask, async_generators, bench_mp_pool, tomli_loads, xml_etree_process, sqlite_synth

+# HPT report

+- Reliability score: 72.84% likely to be faster
+- 90% likely to have a speedup of 1.00x
+- 95% likely to have a speedup of 1.00x
+- 99% likely to have a speedup of 1.00x